richardmleggett/MARTi/docs/source/installationbyhand.rst

 Having copied the MARTi software onto the computer or cluster being used for the back-end, you need to perform a couple of additional actions.

 #.
-As with the back-end, the marti bin directory needs to be specified in your PATH environment variable - see above.
+If you're only installing the front-end and not the back-end, you still need to add the marti bin directory to your PATH environment variable - follow this step from the back-end installation if you haven't already done so.

 #.
 The marti_gui script inside the bin directory is used to launch MARTi GUI.
 Open this in a text editor and change line 4 to point to the location of the ``gui`` directory e.g.: